bamert/videotorosbag/README.md

 a bit difficult.

-This repo contans a docker container with all the requirements to convert a video to a rosbag (single camera without IMU information).
+This repo contans a docker container with all the requirements to convert a video to a rosbag with black and white images for calibration (single camera without IMU information).

 # Usage
 -  Put a calibration video called `calibrate.mp4` into the `shared` directory of this repo